-If you undergo in vitro fertilization, your doctor typically gives you the hormone progesterone to help create a favorable environment for an embryo to implant and to help support an ongoing pregnancy.
-Progesterone can be given in several different ways; two common routes are as a vaginal suppository or an intramuscular injection in the hip.
-Side effects may vary a bit depending on the route of administration.
+If you undergo in vitro fertilization (IVF), your doctor typically gives you the hormone progesterone to help create a favorable environment for the embryo to implant and to help support the pregnancy in its early stages.
+Progesterone can be given in several different ways.
+Two common routes are as a suppository or gel inserted into the vagina or as an injection into a muscle, typically in one of the buttocks.
+Like all medical treatment, progesterone may produce side effects, some of which depend on the route of administration.

-The most common side effects from progesterone are those that mimic premenstrual syndrome.
-You may experience headaches, bloating, irritability, breast tenderness, sleepiness, depression and mood swings.
-Because these symptoms can be caused by either an oncoming period or pregnancy, women are encouraged to stay on their post-IVF medications until after the pregnancy test.
+The most common side effects from progesterone administered by any route are symptoms that mimic premenstrual syndrome (PMS).
+These may include headaches, bloating, irritability, breast tenderness, sleepiness, depression or mood swings.
+Although these symptoms may also be due to an oncoming period, women are encouraged to keep taking progesterone until their pregnancy test indicates whether they are pregnant.

 Muscle Injection Side Effects

-When progesterone is prepared in a liquid form for injection in the muscle, the liquid used to carry the progesterone is an oil.
-Although progesterone in oil has not been approved for use in IVF by the Food and Drug Administration, some physicians still prefer giving progesterone in this traditional form because it causes higher progesterone levels in the blood than with other methods of giving progesterone.
-However, many women find these intramuscular injections painful.
-Some have an allergic reaction to the oil, developing hives, rashes or painful lumps at the site of injection.
-Women who experience these symptoms should let their doctor know so they can switch to another progesterone treatment.
+When progesterone is manufactured as a liquid for intramuscular injections, it is mixed with an oil.
+Although intramuscular progesterone is not approved by the US Food and Drug Administration for use in IVF, some physicians still prefer giving progesterone in this traditional form because it produces higher progesterone levels in the blood than other administration methods.
+But many women find these injections painful, and the need for daily injections inconvenient.
+Some women develop a reaction to the oil that appears as hives, a rash or painful lumps at the site of injection.

 Vaginal Side Effects

-Vaginal progesterone administration has fewer side effects than intramuscular administration, but it also produces lower progesterone levels on blood tests, providing less reassurance to the patient and physician that local uterine progesterone levels are high enough to support the pregnancy.
-If progesterone is administered as a suppository or vaginal cream, vaginal irritation is a possible side effect.
-Some women find the creams messy and unpleasant to use.
-Some women experience yeast infections when using progesterone.
-Vaginal dryness is another possible side effect of taking progesterone.
+Vaginal progesterone has fewer side effects than intramuscular administration.
+But it also produces lower progesterone levels in the blood, providing less reassurance that progesterone levels in the uterus will be high enough to support a pregnancy.
+When progesterone is given as a vaginal suppository or gel, irritation of the vagina may occur.
+Some women find the suppositories and gels messy and unpleasant to use.
+Vaginal dryness and yeast infections are other possible side effects of vaginal progesterone.